openwallet-foundation/credo-ts/demo/README.md

 <h1 align="center"><b>DEMO</b></h1>

 This is the Aries Framework Javascript demo.
-Walk through the AFJ flow yourself together with agents Alice and Faber
+Walk through the AFJ flow yourself together with agents Alice and Faber.

 ## Features